dojoengine/book/src/cairo/events.md

 ### World Events

-The `World` contract also emits events when it's initialized and when new components and systems are registered.
+The `World` contract also emits events when it's initialized and when new models and contracts are registered.
 These events are emitted with the following structures:

 ```rust,ignore
 #[derive(Drop, starknet::Event)]